1984 Indianapolis 500: Pole Day – Saturday May 12

-Later in the day, Howdy Holmes squeezed onto the front row with a run of 207.977 mph.
+Later in the day, Howdy Holmes, the teammate of Sneva, squeezed onto the front row with a run of 207.977 mph.
 It put him in second starting position, and bumped Rick Mears to the outside of the front row.
 Rookie Michael Andretti out-qualified his father, and would line up in 4th position (Mario qualified 6th).
 A total of 28 cars qualified on pole day.

 Second Day – Sunday May 13

 Rain kept the track closed until nearly 1 p.m.
 Only three cars made attempts all afternoon, but none of them were run to completion.
 Johnny Rutherford went out for his second attempt in a Foyt entry, but never completed a lap due to mechanical problems.

 During a practice run, John Paul Jr. wrecked in turn four, suffering leg injuries.

 Third Day – Saturday May 19

-The day began with five spots remaining unfilled on the grid.
+The day of time trials began with five spots remaining unfilled on the grid.
 With rain in the forecast for Sunday, several teams scrambled to get their cars prepared to qualify on this day.
 Bill Alsup was the first driver to make an attempt, but his crew waved off.

-George Snider was the first driver to complete his run, putting in a safe run of 201.860 mph in a Foyt backup car.
+George Snider was the first driver to complete his run, putting in a safe speed of 201.860 mph in a Foyt backup car.
 Later, Steve Chassey wrecked on the first lap of his qualifying attempt.
 He would sit out the rest of the month with a concussion.

 At 1 p.m. the field was filled to 33 cars.
 Chris Kneifel (199.831 mph) was on the bubble.
 Among the drivers still not in the field was three-time winner Johnny Rutherford.
 He was struggling to get his car up to speed, and exhausted his three allotted attempts in a Foyt Chevy V-6.
 The team bought a back-up car from Galles, and Rutherford immediately began shaking the car down.
 Rutherford was in danger of missing the race for the second year in a row.
 In 1983, he was sidelined with a broken foot and broken ankle from a practice crash.

 At 5:50 p.m., with only ten minutes left before the 6 o'clock gun, Johnny Rutherford took to the track for one last attempt to qualify.
 His first lap was an impressive 203.156 mph, but the car began smoking throughout.
 Rutherford decided to ride it out, and he was not black-flagged.
 His speed dropped over the final three laps, but his four-lap average of 202.062 mph was fast enough to bump his way into the field.

 Spike Gehlhausen (200.478 mph) was now on the bubble.
 Gary Bettenhausen made a last-ditch effort to bump him out, but he waved off after only two laps.